Employment and related matters

 - where a recruitment agency is used to recruit an overseas national, ask the agency to prove that it has carried out all the necessary checks on the individual to ensure that he or she has the right to work in the UK.

 To ensure that there is no discrimination, it is recommended that all potential employees are asked to produce original documents indicating they have the right to work in the UK.

 If you have any doubts as to whether documents are genuine or sufficient to prove an employee’s entitlement to work in the UK you are encouraged to access the Employer Checking Service, which is provided through the Home Office's Employers’ Helpline: 0300 1234 699, or online service www.gov.uk/employee-immigration-employment-status.

 How we can help

-If you are an employer in the Newcastle upon Tyne area we will be more than happy to provide you with assistance or any additional information required on recruitment procedures so please do contact us at Douglas Shaw.
+If you are an employer in the Newcastle upon Tyne area we will be more than happy to provide you with assistance or any additional information required on legal working in the UK.
+Please do not hesitate to contact us at Douglas Shaw.